ekcoh/gtest-memleak-detector/README.md

 GTEST_MEMLEAK_DETECTOR_BUILD_EXAMPLES         | ON            | If `ON`, builds the example test binaries.
 GTEST_MEMLEAK_DETECTOR_ADD_EXAMPLE_TESTS      | OFF           | If `ON`, includes example tests (some intentionally failing) as part of the CTest test suite.
 GTEST_MEMLEAK_DETECTOR_DOWNLOAD_DEPENDENCIES  | ON            | If `ON`, automatically fetches online third-party dependencies.

-## Known Limitations
-- It would make sense to make memory leak suppression in case of failed assertions optional, but at the time being it is mandatory since GTest allocates memory during assertion failures.
-- Only ANSI filenames are currently supported.
-This means that proper UNICODE support is currently missing.
-- Leaks caused by alternative memory allocation functions, e.g. HeapAlloc in WINAPI, will not be reported since this is not supported by CRTDBG.

 ## License